Table of contents

 *Learn more about colon cancer genetic testing in our special hereditary cancer series.

 Vitamin deficiency anemia can occur if a diet does not have enough iron, folic acid, or vitamin B12.
-These vitamins are needed to produce enough healthy red blood cells.
+People need these vitamins to produce enough healthy red blood cells.

 Anemia associated with inflammation can occur when a patient experiences diseases like cancer, HIV/AIDS, rheumatoid arthritis, kidney disease, Crohn’s disease, and other acute or chronic inflammatory diseases if they interfere with red blood cell production.